jeffhowarth/eeprimer/readings/earth_observatory.md

 Does the collection contain single images or mosaics?
 Are the data raw or processed?
 If processed, what were the criteria?

+#### Deliverable

+Google doc or markdown file (no microsoft word please) with:

+1. a list of EO stories you read (with their links);
+2. a list of characteristics for Earth Engine datasets from three stories.